dmbarbour/wikilon/docs/AwelonLang.md

 A typical environment might support network access, a pseudo-filesystem or database, reflection over the dictionary, a shared registry so bots can publish 'services' for other bots, and so on.
 Application state - anything that should survive transactions - must be recorded in this environment.
 We don't have true 'private' state per se because that would hinder ad-hoc extension, auditing, and debugging.
 Instead, we partition a 'home' directory from a pseudo-filesystem for each bot, and optionally use security patterns to restrict distrusted bots.

-For performance and maintenance reasons, this environment is mostly *ephemeral*.
-That is, we can logically or physically 'reset' the system to use a fresh, new `forall v.
+For performance and maintenance reasons, this environment is *ephemeral*.
+That is, we may logically or physically 'reset' the system to use a fresh `forall v.
 Env v` environment.
-This improves performance insofar as it allows us to work with variables containing linear, lazy, or parallel values.
-This simplifies maintenance by providing a convenient worst-case recovery from "bad states" produced by buggy bots.
-A subset of variables may be backed by durable storage, rather like a memory-mapped file.
-Reflective writes to the dictionary, certain volumes of the filesystem, etc. could survive resets.
-To preserve performance, synchronizing to disk should be modeled as an explicit request rather than implicit upon commit.
+Assuming variables are ephemeral avoids costs related to serialization, and allows us to preserve nice properties like linear references or parallel background computation.
+Further, resetting is a convenient administrative solution to entering a bad state that wasn't caught by aborting a transaction.

+Of course, some parts of the environment may *reflect* over durable storage, similar to how writes over a memory-mapped file are durably backed.
+In these cases, we might model synchronization to durable storage as a separate request.

 Security is a relevant concern.
-Fortunately, the `forall v` constraint provides strong [capability security](https://en.wikipedia.org/wiki/Capability-based_security) for bot definitions: a bot is limited to the provided environment.
-This can be statically enforced if we represent references as `[ref-debugname1123]` then statically reject `ref-*` words within the dictionary.
-We need this serializable representation for references in context of stowage, memoization, reflection, debugging, and distributed computation.
-If necessary for stronger protections, we could add an HMAC to the references and modify the API with built-in channels and read-only vs write-only facets.
+Fortunately, the `forall v` constraint supports strong [capability security](https://en.wikipedia.org/wiki/Capability-based_security) for bot definitions: a bot is limited to the provided environment, and thus may easily be confined or sandboxed by simply wrapping the bot to intercept the environment.
+Type safety can be enforced using the same mechanisms as *Ephemeron Tables*.

 ### Time Dependent Behavior